radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/indexer/README.md

 export ACC_ADDRESS4=$(echo "$OP4" | sed -nr "s/Account component address: ([[:alnum:]_]+)/\1/p")
 ```

-2. Account 1 will be used to set up Ociswap and the Oracle and create a index fund.
+2. Account 1 will be used to set up Ociswap, RaDEX, Oracle1, and Oracle2 and create our first index fund.
 The other accounts will represent other
 users who invest in the newly created fund.

 ```sh
 resim set-default-account $ACC_ADDRESS1 $PRIV_KEY1
 ```

 3. We will need to create some tokens to add to the index fund.
-The files [`token_creation.rtm`](./transactions/token_creation.rtm)
+The file [`token_creation.rtm`](./transactions/token_creation.rtm)
 contain the instructions needed for account 1 to create 9 different tokens.
-To run the transaction file and save export to
+To run the transaction file and export values to
 variables run the following command:

 ```sh